 Printmaking is an incredibly creative process.
 It’s based on the basic principle of transferring images from a matrix onto a different surface, say for instance a T-Shirt, canvas bag or paper.
 When it comes to printmaking, there are traditional techniques that include the likes of etching or engraving, woodcut and even lithography.
 There are also more modern, contemporary techniques that we now know as screen printing.

 When we use the term matrix, we’re basically talking about a template of some description otherwise known as a plate.
-These matrix’s or templates can be made from lino, metal or wood.
-The design is worked into the matrix using tools and or chemicals to cut or burn it away.
+These matrix’s or templates can be made from lino, metal, wood, silk screen mesh and much more.
+The design is worked into the matrix using tools and or chemicals to cut, stencil or burn it away.
 Once the design is complete.
 It’s then used to transfer that design onto the desired surface.

-It’s always important to remember that the resulting image on the paper or fabric will be a mirror image of that on the matrix.
+It’s always important to remember that the resulting image on the paper or fabric will be a mirror image of that on the matrix (this applies to Relief, intaglio and planographic printing methods).
 This is extremely important to remember, especially if your design encompasses lettering or numbers, as you’ll need to initially design these back to front on your matrix.